 Twiddling your thumbs over a long weekend without a thing to do?
 Fear not!
 We recommend you pack a humongous picnic basket and get exploring these amazing picnic spots near Bangalore.
 The outskirts of our busy city are studded with gushing rivers, serene hills, and breathtaking waterfalls that promise endless adventures.
-LBB maps out the must-visit picnic spots.
+Now with the pandemic in picture it is also safer this way to meet your friends, in the open with enough space to practice social distancing.
+LBB maps out the must-visit picnic spots that are under 5 hours away from Bangalore.
 Thank us later!

 Just beyond Bangalore’s airport, Nandi Hills loom.
 The ancient hill fortress, from Tipu Sultan’s time, houses old-world temples, a dilapidated palace, and a lake make it a great picnic spot with your family.
 Spread your picnic blanket and settle in to take in the panoramic views that unfold.

 Distance from the city: 61.7 kms

 Surrounded by thick jungles and the river Cauvery, Bheemeshwari is a beautiful road trip near Bangalore for nature lovers and adventure seekers.
 Park yourself at the Jungle Lodges property and indulge in a tranquil day of bird watching or opt for adrenaline pumping activities like mountain biking and kayaking, or just a picnic surrounded by nature.

 Time: 2hr 30 minutes (approx.)

 The powerful gush of the waterfalls at Shivanasamudra are a sight to behold.
 Gape at it for sometime and splash about in the water before settling down with your picnic basket.
 While the cold spray is tempting, do stay a bit further from the falls themselves,and enjoy your picnic from afar, and return to Bangalore in one piece.